yzy1996/Awesome-Generative-Model/Style-Transfer & Image2Image/README.md

  learn translations between domains, applying to the context of source images a target appearance learned from a dataset.

+widely practical use, such as colorization, super resolution, semantic synthesis and domain adaption.

+the number of tags N and the number of attributes M

 ## Literature

 > The order is from the old to the latest